BOOK DEVELOPMENT: THE MINDSET PIECE

 Sensory Pleasure plays a key role in activating the necessary brain wave state for sustaining creativity and innovation.
 In addition, it’s essential to train your brain to associate writing tasks with feel-good hormones (versus high-stress states) if you wish to see a book-length project to completion.
 Put simply, it pays to explore: how can you make your writing process even 10% more pleasurable?

 Finally, understanding the larger Purpose any project will play in your life, business, or community will prove more motivating than ego, profit, or fleeting bursts of curiosity.
 You have to know what you care about and whom you wish to impact to invest your time and money in coaching and editing services.
+Ready my entire exercise-based article on this here.

 Creative Success comes from recognizing what works for you and what doesn’t, and building your practice around preferences that reflect your values rather than established rules.
 You can enjoy writing a book!
 You can fit creativity into the life you live today.
 If you don’t yet see your story represented on shelves, it doesn’t necessarily mean there’s no market for your material.
 It may, in fact, be a keen indication the world needs your voice now more than ever.